 - (1) Pursuant to Regulation (EU) 2018/1999, each Member State is required to submit to the Commission a draft of its integrated national energy and climate plan covering the period from 2021 to 2030 in accordance with Article 3(1) and Annex I of that Regulation.
-The first drafts of integrated national energy and climate plans had to be submitted by 31 December 2018. - (2) Finland submitted its draft integrated national energy and climate plan on 20 December 2018.
+The first drafts of integrated national energy and climate plans had to be submitted by 31 December 2018. - (2) Sweden submitted its draft integrated national energy and climate plan on 17 January 2019.
 The submission of this draft plan represents the basis and first step of the iterative process between the Commission and Member States for the purpose of the finalisation of the integrated national energy and climate plans and their subsequent implementation. - (3) Pursuant to Regulation (EU) 2018/1999, the Commission is required to assess the draft integrated national energy and climate plans.
-The Commission made a comprehensive assessment of the Finnish draft integrated national energy and climate plan, taking into consideration the relevant elements of Regulation (EU) 2018/1999.
+The Commission made a comprehensive assessment of the Swedish draft integrated national energy and climate plan, taking into consideration the relevant elements of Regulation (EU) 2018/1999.
 This assessment is published alongside the present recommendation.
-The below recommendations are based on that assessment.
-(4) In particular, the Commission's recommendations may address (i) the level of ambition of objectives, targets and contributions with a view to collectively achieving the Energy Union objectives and, in particular, the Union's 2030 targets for renewable energy and energy efficiency as well as the level of electricity interconnectivity that the Member State aims for in 2030; (ii) policies and measures relating to Member State- and Union-level objectives and other policies and measures of potential cross-border relevance; (iii) any additional policies and measures that might be required in the integrated national energy and climate plans; (iv) interactions between and consistency of existing and planned policies and measures included in the integrated national energy and climate plan within one dimension and among different dimensions of the Energy Union.
+The below recommendations are based on that assessment. - (4) In particular, the Commission's recommendations may address (i) the level of ambition of objectives, targets and contributions with a view to collectively achieving the Energy Union objectives and, in particular, the Union's 2030 targets for renewable energy and energy efficiency as well as the level of electricity interconnectivity that the Member State aims for in 2030; (ii) policies and measures relating to Member State- and Union-level objectives and other policies and measures of potential cross-border relevance; (iii) any additional policies and measures that might be required in the integrated national energy and climate plans; (iv) interactions between and consistency of existing and planned policies and measures included in the integrated

-&lt;sup>1 OJ L 328, 21.12.2018, p.
+OJ L 328, 21.12.2018, p.
 1.

-&lt;sup>2 SWD(2019) 276.
+&lt;sup>2 SWD(2019) 278.